toddaustin07/googlesheets/README.md

   ```
   Content-type=application/json
   ```

+If you set up multiple HTTP requests to represent different events, note that they will all have the same request URL and headers.
+Only the request body will be unique with whatever event text you want to have posted to your spreadsheet.

 You will define your automation routine THEN statements by selecting the webrequestor device and enabling the command "Pre-configured web request" and selecting the Request number you configured.

 ### Testing